-Since catalyst optimization indicated that catalyst 1 and 2 showed better activity (Table 2), we further optimized reaction temperature in the presence of the two best catalysts as well as phenylboronic acid (Table 3).
-Initially a parallel study of self-condensation reactions with the three catalysts respectively (Entries 1 - 3, Table 3) was performed at 40°C for 6 hours (Optimization of catalyst loading of PhB(OH)2 at 40°C sees STable 1 in supporting information); and yields of deoxyfructosazine were comparable to these achieved at room temperature for 36 hours (Entries 1, 10 and 11, Table 2).
-Prolonged reaction time to 12 hours only slightly improved yields for all reactions with three catalysts (Entries 4 - 6, Table 3).
+Since catalyst optimization indicated that 3-aminophenylboronic acid and 4-pyridylboronic acid showed better activity (Entries 11 and 12, Table 2), we further optimized reaction temperature in the presence of the two best catalysts as well as phenylboronic acid (Table 3).
+Initially a parallel study of self-condensation reactions with the three catalysts respectively (Entries 1 - 3, Table 3) was performed at 40°C for 6 hours; and yields of deoxyfructosazine were comparable to these achieved at room temperature for 36 hours (Entries 1, 10 and 11, Table 2).
+Optimization of catalyst loading of PhB(OH)2 at 40°C were also carried out for 6 hours (STable 1 in supporting information).
+In the absence of catalyst, no deoxyfrutosazine or fructosazine was achieved, and raw material D-glucosamine was still observable along with some beta-form.
+With 10 mol% catalyst, both deoxyfrutosazine and fructosazine formed in a low yield; meanwhile increase of catalyst loading to 20 mol% led to a clean conversion with a sole product of deoxyfrutosazine in 46% yield.
+Yields of 52% and 62% were obtained respectively in the presence of 30 mol% and 40 mol% catalyst.

+Prolonged reaction time to 12 hours only slightly improved yields for all reactions with the three catalysts (Entries 4 - 6, Table 3).
 A further increase of temperature to 60°C had remarkable impact on reaction efficiency and excellent yields of deoxyfructosazine (Entries 7 - 9, Table 3) were achieved for all three parallel reactions in 6 hours.
-To our excitement, the reactions still kept clean at 60°C; no fructosazine or other side products from decomposition of D-glucosamine was observed.
-Even though pyridylboronic acid catalyst 1 (Y: 86%) and phenylboronic acid (Y: 85%) became very narrow.
-A further optimization on base use at 40°C or 60°C with 40 mol% PhB(OH)2 and 40 mol% $3-NH_2C_6H_4B(OH)2$ as a catalyst showed similar trend with previous optimization at room temperature (detail sees STable 2 in supporting information).
+To our excitement, the reactions still kept clean at 60°C; no fructosazine or other side product from decomposition of D-glucosamine was observed.
+A possible reason for remarkable increase of reaction yield is that aggregation of D-glucosamines boronic ester and subsequent boron transfer from DOF to D-glucosamine are both accelerated, leading to a higher turnover of arylboronic acid catalyst at higher temperature.
+Even though 4-pyridylboronic acid catalyst still showed the highest activity (Y: 89%), yield difference with either of 3-aminophenylboronic acid (Y: 86%) and phenylboronic acid (Y: 85%) became very narrow.
+A further optimization on base use at 40°C or 60°C with 40 mol% PhB(OH)2 or 40 mol% 3-NH2C6H4B(OH)2 as a catalyst showed similar trend with previous optimization at room temperature (detail sees STable 2 in supporting information).
+Via boron transfer, phenylboronic acid pinacol ester could also catalyze the self-condensation and the yield was comparable with that with PhB(OH)2 (Entry 10, Table 3).